-I was looking to make a quick Easter centerpiece when I came across the egg basket in my inventory closet and decided to give the eggs a bit of an update.
+I recently came across the egg basket in my inventory closet and decided to give the eggs a bit of an update.

 Valspar makes a really pretty color called Tropical Spray which is a pale blue/turquoise color that is similar to the shade of Robin eggs.